Fun Sea Turtle Facts For Kids | Kidadl

 Sea turtles, also known as marine turtles, are generally found in oceans, especially open oceans.
 They prefer living alone within their territories.
 Adult turtles live in shallow coastal waters, lagoons, and open oceans, whereas juvenile species can be spotted in bays and estuaries.

-Sea turtles are found spending most of their time in the depths of the oceans.
+Sea turtles are found to spend most of their time in the depths of the oceans.
 They are aquatic animals that prefer living alone in open water areas.
 Freshwater turtles are found in ponds, lakes, and other freshwater sources.
-They don't like living in muddy water.
-The weather they adapt to is around 82 degrees F (28 C).
-Climate change is one reason that affects the sea turtle nesting sites.

-Sea turtles like eating jellyfishes.
+Sea turtles like eating jellyfish.
 Green turtles are omnivores that eat coral reefs and algae.
 They prey on earthworms, grubs, snails, beetles, caterpillars, grasses, fruit, berries, mushrooms, and flowers.
 Their diet varies from species to species.

 They are medium-sized solitary aquatic animals that migrate, covering miles during nesting season toward nesting beaches.